 (deluxe red oak)

-* As a living material, wood color may vary significantly from one weapon to another.
+As a living material, wood color and weight may vary significantly from one weapon to another.

-Please note that engravings are made at our workshop once to twice weekly, and that it extends shipping time usually only from 3 to 5 days.
+Please note that engravings are made at our workshop twice weekly, and that it extends shipping time usually only from 4 to 6 days.